Skip to content

 .

-├── src <- Contains both Java code and resooources
+├── src <- Java code and resources mixed

-├── test <- Contains both Java code and resooources for testing
+├── test <- Test code and resources mixed

 .